 CIDP can be treated in several ways, including steroids (prednisone), plasma exchange and immunosuppressant drugs.
 However, the most promising of these treatments is Intravenous Immunoglobulin therapy or simply known as IVIG treatment or therapy.

 IVIG is a form of infusion therapy that is primarily taken from human antibodies.
 These antibodies help treat autoimmune disorders.
-IVIG has been a promising treatment for many kinds of autoimmune diseases, such as Crohn’s disease, Ulcerative Colitis and yes, CIDP and GBS.
+IVIG has been a promising treatment for many kinds of autoimmune diseases, such as Crohn’s disease, Ulcerative Colitis, Multiple Sclerosis and yes, CIDP and GBS.
 Unfortunately, IVIG sometimes fails because it is not properly administered under the right kind of experts.